Jennette McCurdy (album)

 Jennette McCurdy is the only studio album by American singer, writer and former actress Jennette McCurdy, released on June 5, 2012, by Capitol Records Nashville.
 McCurdy was 21 days shy of her 20th birthday at the time of the release and co-wrote six of the ten songs on the album.
 The majority of the album was produced by Paul Worley, who also produced her debut extended play, Not That Far Away (2010), while Jay DeMarcus of Rascal Flatts produced the album's first two tracks.
 One single was released from the album, "Generation Love", which charted for seven weeks on the Billboard Hot Country Songs chart, peaking at number 44.

 Upon its release, the album failed to chart in any market.
 McCurdy left Capitol Nashville shortly after the release of the album.

 Background and development

 McCurdy developed an interest in country music after her grandmother introduced her to Patsy Cline's music when she was seven years old.
 At age eight, McCurdy appeared in Faith Hill's music video "The Way You Love Me".
-In 2007, at age 15, she won the role of Sam Puckett on the Nickelodeon series iCarly.
+In 2007, aged 15, she was cast as Sam Puckett in Nickelodeon’s iCarly.
 When she was not on set, she would write songs.
 In an interview, McCurdy said:

 "After work every day on set, I would go write with people.
 Then on the weekends, I would go record demos.
 I continued that process for a couple of years until eventually signing my deal.
 It wasn't like one day I just up and said, 'I'm going to do this.'"